Islet Cell Transplantation Program

 What Is This Clinical Trial?

-The City of Hope is well known world-wide for cancer treatment, but also offer state of the art diabetes treatment.
+City of Hope is well known world-wide for cancer treatment, but also leads the nation with state of the art diabetes treatment.
 They have been conducting Islet Transplant Clinical Trials for over 10 years, and are currently in a new phase called:

 Islet Transplantation Using a T-Cell Depleting Immunosuppression Induction Regimen